Silvado, a Monitor of Brazil, and its Role in the Paraguayan War

 François-Edmond Pâris, on page 214 of the first volume of L'Art Naval L'Exposition Universelle de Paris en 1867: Augmenté des Derniers Perfectionnements et Inventions Maritimes Jusqu'en 1869, claims that the propellers which provided Silvado with its means of locomotion were powered by machines that were constructed by Monsieur Mazeline.
 Zerah Colburn, on page 592 of the fifth volume of Engineering, identifies Messieurs Mazaline as the proprietor of a marine engine works that was situated at Havre.
 Mazaline, alongside three other manufacturing firms, is claimed to have fabricated some of the largest marine engines in France.
 It is claimed that Mazaline engines were capable of generating up to 1,000 horse-power.
 Silvado, whose marine power-plant is known to have generated an indicated horse-power of 947, appears to have been fitted with one of the larger Mazaline engines.
 Three-cylinder Mazaline engines, on page 593, are reported to have been procured by the French Imperial Navy while Monsieur Dupuy de Lome is claimed to have designed some of the marine power-plants that were manufactured by the private firm.
 Monsieur Mazeline is mentioned on page 490 of the first volume of Bordeaux: Aperçu Historique Sol, Population, Industrie, Commerce, Administration while Monsieur Arman is named as a business associate.
 Arman and Mazeline, which is an alternative spelling of Mazaline, are reported to have been business associates since the fourth year of the sixth decade of the nineteenth-century.
 Jean-Lucien Arman, on page 1198 of document number 972 of Bulletin des lois de la République, is reported to have built ships at Bordeaux while Jean Baptiste François Mazeline is claimed to have constructed machinery at Havre.
 It is reported that Arman and Mazeline were officers of the Légion d'honneur, or the Legion of Honour, during the reign of Napoleon III.
 Le Silvado, on page 956 of the ninth volume of Annuaire encyclopédique, is claimed to have been equipped with a Mazeline machine.

-Silvado, Joining the Brazilian Reserve Squadron in Montevideo, Draws the Attention of American Diplomats.
+Silvado Joins the Brazilian Reserve Squadron that was based at Montevideo and Draws the Attention of American Diplomats.

 Manoel Antônio Vital de Oliveira, Commanding Officer of Silvado, Dies Near Curupayty.